williamsclintwayne/webportfolio/README.md

 Technical Decisions
 Why Vue 3 + TypeScript

-Vue 3’s Composition API offers better logic organization and scalability

-TypeScript ensures safer refactoring and clearer data contracts
+Vue 3’s Composition API provides improved logic organization and scalability, while TypeScript enables safer refactoring, clearer data contracts, and better long-term maintainability.

-Strong alignment with modern frontend production standards

-Why Keep Custom CSS Instead of Rewriting
+Why Retain Custom CSS

-Preserved design intent and visual identity

-Avoided unnecessary regressions

-Demonstrated the ability to integrate legacy styles into modern frameworks
+The original handcrafted CSS was preserved to maintain design integrity, avoid visual regressions, and demonstrate the ability to integrate legacy styling into a modern framework without unnecessary rewrites.

 Handling Layout Issues in Vue

-Vue introduces an additional root element (#app), which initially broke the CSS Grid layout
+Vue introduces an additional root element (#app), which initially broke the CSS Grid layout.
 This was resolved using:

 #app {
   display: contents;
 }

-This approach allows Vue to coexist with layout-critical CSS without restructuring the original grid logic
+This approach allows Vue to coexist with layout-critical CSS while preserving the original grid-based design.

 Component Strategy

-Sections were split into logical, reusable components

-Layout responsibility remains in the root structure

-Content components remain focused and readable
+Each major section was extracted into focused, reusable Vue components.
+Layout responsibilities remain at the root level, while content components stay clean, readable, and easy to maintain.

 Migration Case Study: HTML → Vue 3
 Original State
 Static HTML and CSS

 Single HTML file

 No component abstraction

-Manual updates required for content changes
+Manual content updates

 Migration Goals

-Preserve original design and layout
+Preserve the original design and layout

 Introduce component-based architecture

-Improve long-term maintainability
+Improve maintainability and scalability

-Prepare the project for future expansion
+Prepare the project for future enhancements

-Migration Steps
+Migration Process
 Scaffolded a Vue 3 + TypeScript project using Vite

-Broke the HTML into semantic Vue components
+Decomposed the HTML into semantic Vue components

-Integrated original CSS globally without modification
+Integrated the original CSS globally without modification

 Resolved CSS Grid conflicts caused by Vue’s root element

 Verified responsive behavior across all breakpoints

 Outcome

-Identical visual output compared to the original site
+Identical visual output to the original static site

-Cleaner project structure
+Cleaner, more maintainable project structure

-Framework-ready for future features such as routing, animations, and dynamic data
+Framework-ready for routing, animations, and dynamic data

 Deployment

-This portfolio is deployed using Netlify
-, providing fast, reliable hosting and continuous deployment.
+This portfolio is deployed using Netlify, providing fast, reliable hosting and continuous deployment.

 Future Enhancements
 Planned improvements include:

 Data-driven sections using typed models (projects & experience)